ppsasho/Advanced-Csharp/homeWork/Time Tracking App/README.md

 ### **Save Progress**

 - The application saves user progress, ensuring that all data remains intact even when the app is closed and reopened.

----

-This version gives users a clear understanding of the time tracking app's features and how to use it effectively without the extra references.